Why has MyCPD changed?

 Some of the activities listed in the MyCPD framework in categories 2 and 3 are not regular activities for those in all specialities or may be more difficult to organise for those in solo private practice, however it is likely you will be involved in quality improvement processes of some kind and this is the target of these categories.
 The College will continue to work with speciality societies and with those in private practice to build its bank of ideas and suggestions around potential activities in these categories.

-The RACP has created Audit and Peer Review Ideas for Fellows that provides further ideas for Category 2 and 3 activities.
+The RACP has created Audit and Peer Review Ideas for Fellows and Non-Clinical Audit and Peer Review Ideas for Fellows that provide further ideas for Category 2 and 3 activities.